The Oracle (Godsmack album)

-The Oracle is the fifth studio album by American rock band Godsmack, released in the United States on May 4, 2010.
+The Oracle is the sixth studio album by American rock band Godsmack, released in the United States on May 4, 2010.
 It is the first Godsmack album to be produced by Dave Fortman.
 The Oracle marks the first Godsmack studio album to be released since 2006's IV.
 It received generally favorable critical reviews and became the band's third consecutive album to reach number one on the Billboard 200.

 Background and composition

 In 2009, after taking a break for two years, Sully Erna announced writing is underway for the band's fifth studio record, with the record likely to be released May 4, 2010.